-Portfolio Turnover (All Funds)
+Portfolio Turnover

-Each Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when a Fund's shares are held in a taxable account.
-These costs, which are not reflected in the annual Fund operating expenses or in the example, affect a Fund's performance.
+The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when the Fund's shares are held in a taxable account.
+These costs, which are not reflected in the annual Fund operating expenses or in the example, affect the Fund's performance.

-The following table shows the Funds' portfolio turnover rate for the fiscal year ended December 31, 2022 and December 31, 2023.
-No portfolio turnover information is included here for the Small & Mid Cap, Micro Cap, Equity Income, and Green Energy Funds because they have not yet commenced operations.
+The following table shows the Fund's portfolio turnover rate for the fiscal year ended December 31, 2022 and December 31, 2023.